 The moderators are pretty good at keeping the channel clean, and if you find something you like, then comment on it to ask others for similar recommendations.
 It’s a generally helpful community.

 The aforementioned sites should help you find some new channels to fall in love with.
-But if you’re looking for many hours of viewing, then we have a list of YouTube channels that are perfect for binge-watching.
+But if you’re looking for many hours of viewing, here are interesting YouTube channels you should watch next.